mathisgauthey/mathisgauthey.github.io_old/content/post/My Complete Obsidian Workflow to Manage My Life.md

 It is important that the first header of your workout template keep the [templater](https://github.com/SilentVoid13/Templater) code snippet.
 This is how the timestamp is added to the template file name.

+You'll find that I added goals to sections of my workout linked to goals in my `Sport` area.
+You can do something like this, or not.
+Experiment with queries and filters from the [dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin or the [task](https://publish.obsidian.md/tasks/Introduction) plugin, you can make very powerful things without much effort.
+You just need to read their doc !

 ### How Do I Use the Media Backlog ?

 Your Media Backlog 🎮 file is a simple Kanban board.
 It is self explicit, just keep in mind that the daily note's `Ongoing Medias 🎮` callout will query some kanban cards.
 But only the one inside columns that contains `Doing`.
 That'll help you to know what you could be doing during your daily spare time today.

+There's some predefined tags with emojis that you can find in the colorful-tag plugin settings.

+If you finished something, you can add a date on the kanban board by using the `Add a date` command from right clicking the card.

+You might want to add the `#ongoing` tag if there's going to be a sequel and you want to get back to it later on.

 ### How Do I Use the The Read-it-later and Bookmark Manager ?